If you're planning to take advantage of the relaxed planning permission rules and build a home extension, make sure you follow these tips.

 Plus, if you get a word-of-mouth recommendation, their personal reputation (effectively, their livelihood) is at stake and they are often prepared to go the extra mile as a result.

-Even if their quote isn’t the cheapest, I’d recommend going with the tradesperson you instinctively trust most to do a good job – it’s likely you will save hundreds of pounds in the long run.
+Even if their quote isn’t the cheapest, going with the tradesperson you instinctively trust most to do a good job would be the best option – it’s likely you will save hundreds of pounds in the long run.

-I opened a bank account just for spending on the extension, then used the lovemoney.com MoneyTrack service to see what I was spending money on easily as it divides your spending into categories.
-Every few days, I also updated our budget for various parts of the build, our savings account balances and all our building spending into a shared spreadsheet.
+To make sure I could keep an eye on my finances, I opened a bank account just for spending on the extension, and every few days, I updated our budget for various parts of the build, our savings account balances and all our building spending into a shared spreadsheet.

 This allowed me to make informed decisions when faced with a potentially costly dilemma.
 We also took out the market-leading 0% credit card so we could keep our savings in our ISAs for as long as possible, pocketing the interest on the ISA while paying nothing on our debt.

 Have you extended the size of your home?
 Was it a stressful experience?
 What would you do differently?
-Do you plan to take advantage of the Government's planning changes?
 Let us know your thoughts in the comment box below

 More on home improvements: